Drykx/Drykx/README.md

 ## About me

-- 🔭 I’m interested in reinforcement learning, NLP and stochastic analysis, dynamical systems, statistics.
+🔭 I’m passionate about Artificial Intelligence, with a particular focus on Reinforcement Learning and Natural Language Processing.
+📚 With a background in pure and applied mathematics, I have a strong foundation in probability, measure theory, functional analysis, and stochastic processes.

 ## Coding skills